Raise a Resilient Child: Easy Emotional Skills You Can Teach Today

 2. Collaborate on Solutions

-Validate Their Concerns: “That sounds tough.
-I understand why you’re upset.”
+Validate feelings.
+“That sounds hard.
+I get why you’re upset.”

 4. Encourage Independent Play and Exploration